Muhayyuddin/MyBlog/posts/CICD/post1_How_to_setup_jenkins.md

 ![Jenkins](images/jenkins/J6.png)

-Congratulations!
-Jenkins you have setup jenkins correctly and ready to create the first job.
+Congratulations! you have setup jenkins correctly and ready to create the first build job.